Manchester Lit & Phil Patrons

 Qaisra Shahraz MBE JP FRSA

-She is a Fellow of the Royal Society of Arts, a literary judge, a former Director of Gatehouse Books and Asia Pacific Writers & Translators partnership.
-Qaisra is an advisor to the University of Salford’s school of Arts and Media, Demilitarise Education and International Journal IJRHS.
+A Fellow of the Royal Society of Arts, a literary judge, a former Director of Gatehouse Books Qaisra is advisor to the University of Salford’s school of Arts and Media, Demilitarise Education and International Journal IJRHS.
 She has gained two Masters Degrees in English & European literature and scriptwriting for television.
+Qaisra has enjoyed a successful, long career in education as an Ofsted inspector, a quality manager, education consultant and is a trustee of Manchester Young Lives and Manchester Muslim-Jewish Forum.